20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 Preparation:

-Pro tip: Prepare the salt mixture up to a week in advance and store in an airtight container.
+Pro tip: Prepare the salt mixture up to a week in advance and store in an airtight container to save time when entertaining.

 11. Figs-in-a-Blanket with Goat Cheese